configcat/node-sdk/README.md

-# ConfigCat SDK for Node.js
+# ConfigCat SDK for Node.js and SSR
 https://configcat.com

-ConfigCat SDK for Node.js provides easy integration for your application to ConfigCat.
+ConfigCat SDK for Node.js and SSR (Server-Side Rendering) provides easy integration for your application to ConfigCat.

 ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
 You can turn your features ON/OFF using <a href="https://app.configcat.com" target="_blank">ConfigCat Management Console</a> even after they are deployed.
 ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.